Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 Due to a special pigment called melanin in their fur, many black cats will temporarily turn a dark brown color if they’re in the sun.

-Black cats may be more resistance to disease
+Black cats may be more resistant to disease

 Research suggests that two genes associated with melanism may cause black cats to be more resistant to bugs.